SpaceVim/SpaceVim/README.md

 ## Modular configuration

-SpaceVim will load custom configuration from `~/.local.vim`, here is an example:
+SpaceVim will load custom configuration from `~/.local.vim` and `.local.vim` in current directory.

+here is an example:
 ```viml
 " here are some basic customizations, please refer to the top of the vimrc file for all possible options
 let g:settings.default_indent = 3